-Medicare, the federal insurance program for individuals 65 or older, insures over 44 million individuals across the country.
-At Better Health Advisors, we frequently receive Medicare related questions from retirees and family offices.
-In response, we have put together a guide to take the confusion out of the enrollment process and ensure that you have the best coverage for your specific health and wellness needs.
-Here is what you should know:
+We put together this guide to provide answers, take the confusion out of the Medicare enrollment process, and ensure that you have the best coverage for your specific health and wellness needs.

 There are four parts of Medicare: